OptimalBI/optimal-data-engine-mssql/README.md

 Details of the current functionality can be found here http://www.ode.ninja/category/features/

 ## Notes ##
-* Untested on SQL Server editions prior to 2014
+* Untested on SQL Server editions prior to 2014.
+Release script is compiled for SQL Server 2016 edition.
 * This product is still in Beta and should not be deployed to a production environment without thorough testing by you to ensure no adverse effects on your environment

 ## Feedback, suggestions, bugs, contributions: ##